 California’s criminal anti-eavesdropping and -wiretapping laws are codified in a chapter of the Penal Code that concerns invasions of privacy, which isn’t suprising.
 The state constitution sanctifies a right of privacy in its very first section, declaring that “all people are by nature free and independent and have inalienable rights,” including the right to pursue “safety, happiness, and privacy.”
 Cal.
 Const. art.
 1, § 1.

-In addition to the criminal penalties, people who are injured by the illegal recording or wiretapping can sue for triple their actual damages or for statutory damages of $5,000 even if they suffered no economic damages at all.
+In addition to the criminal penalties, people who are injured by an illegal recording or wiretapping can sue for triple their actual damages or for statutory damages of $5,000 even if they suffered no economic damages at all.
 Id. § 637.2.

 Federal law is different.
 It follows a “one-party-consent” rule, which means that it’s not a federal crime to record a private conversation if you’re a party to it, unless you’re doing it to commit a separate state or federal crime or tort.
 18 U.S.C. § 2511(2)(d).
 If you’re doing it for some such nefarious purpose, or if you’re not a party to the conversation and don’t have anyone’s consent, then you can be punished by a fine of up to $250,000 or up to five years in prison.
 Id. § 2511(4)(a).
 You can also be sued for the greater of (1) the victim’s actual damages plus your profits from the violation; (2) statutory damages of $100 a day for each day of violation; or (3) statutory damages of $10,000 no matter what.
 Id. § 2520(b) & (c).
 You can also be on the hook for punitive damages as well as reasonable attorneys’ fees and litigation costs.
 Id.